amynic/ainights-sessionowners/README.md

 ![Logic App Option](docs-images/create-logic-app.JPG)

 Once created, go to resource.
 From here we can create our logic process.
-Select **When an Event Grid resource event occurs**
+Select **Logic app designer** from the left menu and then the  **When an Event Grid resource event occurs** option

 ![Logic App Trigger](docs-images/logic-app-trigger.JPG)